The Tricky Psychology of Holding Government Accountable

 Beck: If that is the case, does that undermine the conditions for good accountability?

 Tetlock: Yes.
 It’s a serious problem, if there’s not a shared reality.
-In a two-party winner-take-all presidential system, the two parties have an incentive to converge on the median voter.
+In a two-party, winner-take-all presidential system, the two parties have an incentive to converge on the median voter.
 They want to figure out what the median voter wants so they can form a minimal winning coalition, so they tailor their messages toward the middle.
 It would seem that if large factions of the electorate were living in different truth universes that would certainly complicate that process.

 You’re looking at things that are way more sophisticated than anything you see in the lab.
 Politicians are very good at rhetoric.
 They’re very good at impression management.
 They’re very good at spinning things so that what might have looked rash looks bold, what might have looked timid looks cautious.
 They’re quite skilled at turning questions into opportunities to answer the question they want to answer.
 Regular people aren’t nearly as good at that.
 So what you're looking at are two elite teams of highly professional impression managers, the Democrats and the Republicans, each of whom is doing their thing, and they’re definitely doing it well enough to keep their community of co-believers in place.
 And sometimes one side really scores, and the other side reels back.
 There's an old expression that American politics is a game that's played between the 40 yard lines.